 When it comes to scholarship opportunities for college, everyone is applying for the same reason: to receive the scholarship money to help pay tuition costs.
 Depending on the scholarship you’re applying for, you may be one out of hundreds of applicants.
 Many students are joining the scholarship search to look for ways to pay for college besides taking out student loans, but what do scholarships look for?
-You may be wondering, “How can I make sure my submission stands out?”
+You may be wondering what makes you stand out from every other scholarship applicant.
 Here are 10 ways to do just that.

 1. Prepare & Stay Organized

 Organization is key when applying for scholarships and financial aid.
 Whether it is an athletic based scholarship, merit based scholarship, or a grant for college, you will likely need to provide multiple documents for submission.
 Scholarships usually require documents such as transcripts, letters of recommendation, and perhaps an essay.
 Don’t wait until the last minute to complete applications, and try creating a calendar to stay informed on scholarship deadlines.
 Have a list of your volunteer involvement, extracurricular activities, and transcripts ready for when it's time to apply.
 Continue to update the list throughout the year to ensure that everything is accurate for your scholarship applications.

 2. Request Letters of Recommendation in Advance

 When requesting letters of recommendation from teachers, advisors, coaches, bosses, peers, or others, make sure to ask the person at least 4 weeks in advance.
 This will give them plenty of time to complete it.
-To make the process easy on them, you'll want to give them a file with all your personal information, activities, awards, information about the scholarship, leadership involvement, and a resume.
+To make the process easy on them, you'll want to give them a file with all your personal information, activities, awards, information about the scholarship, leadership involvement, and a mistake-free resume.
 Even if the scholarship doesn't require a letter of recommendation, it may give you the option to attach extra relevant documents.
 A good letter of recommendation can boost your chances of making a better impression on the scholarship committee.

 3. Pay Attention to Details and Requirements